vimwiki/vimwiki/README.md

 ## Commands

- * `:Vimwiki2HTML` -- Convert current wiki link to HTML.
+- `:Vimwiki2HTML` -- Convert current wiki link to HTML.
- * `:VimwikiAll2HTML` -- Convert all your wiki links to HTML.
+- `:VimwikiAll2HTML` -- Convert all your wiki links to HTML.
- * `:help vimwiki-commands` -- List all commands.
+- `:help vimwiki-commands` -- List all commands.
- * `:help vimwiki` -- General vimwiki help docs.
+- `:help vimwiki` -- General vimwiki help docs.

 ## Changing Wiki Syntax

 VimWiki currently ships with 3 syntaxes: VimWiki (default), Markdown (markdown), and MediaWiki (media).

+**NOTE:** Only the default syntax ships with a built-in HTML converter.
+For Markdown or MediaWiki see `:h vimwiki-option-custom_wiki2html`.
+Some examples and 3rd party tools are available [here](https://vimwiki.github.io/vimwikiwiki/Related%20Tools.html#Related%20Tools-External%20Tools).

-If you would prefer to use either Markdown or MediaWiki syntaxes, set the following option in your .vimrc:
+If you would prefer to use either Markdown or MediaWiki syntaxes, set the following option in your `.vimrc`:

 ```vim